subhash012/QuantumCertify_Deploy/DEPLOYMENT_FIXES_SUMMARY.md

-# QuantumCertify Railway Deployment - Healthcheck Fix
+# QuantumCertify Railway Deployment - Critical Fixes Applied

 ## Issues Identified from Logs

 From the Railway deployment logs, the build was successful but the application failed healthcheck because:

 1. **ODBC Driver Version Mismatch**: The application expected "ODBC Driver 17 for SQL Server" but Railway installed "ODBC Driver 18 for SQL Server"
-2. **Potential startup errors**: The app wasn't responding to the `/health` endpoint after 5+ minutes of attempts
+2. **Python Package Installation Failure**: The critical issue - `ModuleNotFoundError: No module named 'uvicorn'` indicates that Python packages from `requirements.txt` weren't installed
+3. **nixpacks Configuration Error**: Using single `cmd` instead of `cmds` array prevented proper package installation

 ## Fixes Applied